ibtissem-mokrani/biomimetic-fish-simulation-robotics/README.md

 Iterative refinement and dialogue between code, biological principle, and visual output formed the heart of this project.

+### Notable Implementation Challenges

+Throughout development, several technical and logical challenges arose:

+- Head orientation and directionality:
+Initial versions occasionally generated backbone waves propagating in the wrong direction, resulting in the Mandarinfish’s head pointing away from its intended trajectory.

+- Robust obstacle avoidance:
+Tuning the geometric detection and avoidance response required careful adjustment—too sensitive, and the fish would begin avoidance too early; too lax, and it risked intersecting the coral.

+- Complete arc (“full turn”) constraint:
+Achieving a visually and behaviorally satisfying avoidance arc demanded a minimum turn angle (e.g., quarter or half-circle), preventing abrupt direction changes and unrealistic shortcuts.

+- Goal reaching and return:
+Ensuring the Mandarinfish both departed from the “home” location and arrived precisely at the food target (and returned) required synchronizing position/angle updates and careful threshold selection.

+Each issue was addressed through parameter tuning, code refinement, and iterative visualization—mirroring the kind of troubleshooting performed in both biological modeling and robotic control development.

 ---

 ## Conclusion